MakeFixHack/subwaive/subwaive/setup.md

 ## Single Sign On with OIDC

-SubWaive has optional support for two forms of authentication:
+SubWaive has optional support for OIDC authentication.

-1. Django's built-in auth system (always enabled)
+Django's built-in auth system is always enabled.
-2. OIDC

 ### Configuration